-Master of Community Planning (MCP)/Master’s International Program
+Master of Community Planning/Master’s International Program (MCP/MI)

 A degree program offered in collaboration with the United States Peace Corps.

-The School of Planning, College of Design, Architecture, Art and Planning of the University of Cincinnati offers a special course of study within its MCP degree program.
-The purpose of the program is to work in collaboration with the US Peace Corps prepare students for hands-on urban planning experience they will receive while on their Peace Corps assignment.
-In addition, students will earn a master’s degree from an accredited graduate planning program at one of the largest schools of planning in the Midwest.
+The School of Planning, College of Design, Architecture, Art, and Planning of the University of Cincinnati offers a special course of study within its MCP degree program.
+The purpose of the program is to work in collaboration with the US Peace Corps to prepare students for a hands-on urban planning experience they will receive while on their Peace Corps assignment.
+In addition, students will earn a master’s degree from an accredited graduate program at one of the largest schools of planning in the Midwest.
 Ultimately, this will position them to pursue a career in either domestic or international urban planning.

-The courses comprising the MCP/MI Program are existing graduate level courses offered in the School of Planning and elsewhere in the university, as with the regular two-year MCP program.
+The courses comprising the MCP/MI Program are existing graduate-level courses offered in the School of Planning and elsewhere in the university, as with the regular two-year MCP program.
 The MCP/MI Program begins with two semesters of on-campus studies, with a focus on core competencies in urban planning and specialization courses in international development planning.
 Following this, students will complete a 27-month assignment with the Peace Corps, during which they will maintain regular contact with their School of Planning advisor and conduct research for their master’s thesis or capstone project.
 Upon their return to Cincinnati, students will complete their MCP degrees with two additional semesters of study.
 The courses in the final year will allow students to reflect on their experience as Peace Corps Volunteers through further coursework in their area of specialization.
 They will also have the opportunity to complete the thesis work they carried out while volunteering.
-Throughout their students on campus, students will enroll in a Peace Corps Seminar, conducted jointly with the Peace Corps Coverdell Fellows Program.
+Throughout their studies on campus, students will enroll in a Peace Corps Practicum, conducted jointly with the Peace Corps Coverdell Fellows Program.

 Upon completing the MCP/MI Program, students will possess an invaluable combination of overseas and domestic work experience, and they will have the credentials to pursue a career as professional urban planners.

-7080: Issues and Policies in Urban and Regional Planning in Developing Nations
+- PLAN 7080: Issues and Policies in Urban and Regional Planning in Developing Nations

-7094: Field Research Methods in Planning
+- PLAN 7094: Field Research Methods in Planning

-7076/7077: Peace Corps Practicum I/II
+- PLAN 7076/7077: Peace Corps Practicum 1/2

-Anthropology: 6071: Ethnographic Methods
+- Anthropology 6071: Ethnographic Methods

-Women’s Studies: 7042: Gender, Sexuality, and Globalization; 7047: Feminism and Global Justice
+- Women’s Studies 7047: Feminism and Global Justice

-- The school to which they are applying for is the University of Cincinnati
+- The school they wish to attend is the School of Planning at the University of Cincinnati.

-- The degree they wish to pursue is the Master of Community Planning degree
+- The degree they wish to pursue is the Master of Community Planning degree.

-It is recommended that all materials be submitted to the University of Cincinnati no later than February 1.
+It is recommended that university application materials be submitted no later than February 1st.